-Some things in life are better in their original intended state; digital watches seem like they should be the future, yet the beauty of analog watches prevail.
+Some things in life are better in their originally-intended state; digital watches seem like they should be the future, yet the beauty of analog watches prevail.
 Likewise, when done correctly, maps are really most ideal in their paper form.
 Though books and everything else are becoming increasingly digital, one European company has found a way to allow paper to make a comeback.

 What Are USE-IT Maps?